krogk/AgroPi/software/docs/Design.md

 * Co2 or eCo2
 * TVOC

-Ideally each sensor should have an interrupt pin.
+[-] Ideally each sensor should have an interrupt pin.
-All sensors should utilize one protocol if possible this should be I2C/SMBUS.
+[x] All sensors should utilize one protocol if possible this should be *I2C/SMBUS.

-SPI Would be faster, however, extension would be required for RPi which would complicate design.
+NOTE: SPI Would be faster, however, extension would be required for RPi which would complicate design.

+NOTE: None of the sensors we have decided to use for demo has interrupt functonality.

 #### Base Class
-A base class is going to be created.
-This class is going to contain the following virtual functions to be overriden by each sensor class when inherting.
+This class must contain the following virtual functions to be overriden by each sensor class when inherting.
 * Initialize - Opens the file descriptor to the sensor and does initial writes to sets up the sensor for reading operations.
 * Reset - Writes to sensor to set up initial state.
 * Close Device  - Calls Reset function and closes the file descriptor